 If you are a prisoner's spouse or civil partner, you should apply when your

 - Has been in custody for at least 6 months without being sentenced

 - Starts their sentence, which must be for at least 6 months.

 Staff in your local Intreo centre or social welfare local office will be

 happy to help you complete the application form and answer any questions you

 You can have your payment paid directly into your bank account or arrange to

-use your Social Services Card at the post office to collect your money.
+Services Card (PSC) at the post office to collect your money.
+If you do not

 If you get a One-Parent Family Payment you can use the Household

 Budget Scheme to help you manage your bills.
 You may also be eligible for